ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-grouping/index.md

 <grid-example title='Complex Objects' name='complex-objects' type='generated' options='{ "enterprise": true, "exampleHeight": 590, "extras": ["alasql"], "modules": ["serverside", "rowgrouping"] }'></grid-example>

+## Filtering

+By default the grid will attempt to only refresh the groups which are directly impacted by the change in filters.
+Be aware, this can mean your grid may have empty group rows.
+This is because the grid will not refresh the groups above the groups it deems impacted by the filter.
+This behaviour can be disabled, instead favouring purging the entire grid by enabling the grid property `serverSideRefreshAllLevels`.

+In the example below, note the following:
+- Filtering by `Gold`, `Silver` or `Bronze` fully purges the grid, this is because they have aggregations applied.
+- Applying a filter to the `Year` column does not purge the entire grid, and instead only refreshes the `Year` group rows.

+<grid-example title='Filtering' name='filtering' type='generated' options='{ "enterprise": true, "exampleHeight": 590, "extras": ["alasql"], "modules": ["serverside", "rowgrouping"] }'></grid-example>

 ## Next Up

 Continue to the next section to learn about [SSRM Pivoting](/server-side-model-pivoting/).